March 23, 2022 by Lazer Brody

 Natural herbs and spices have no side effects and the body readily absorbs them.
 In that respect, commercial vitamins and so-called immune-boosting meds and pharmaceuticals are no match for our top five.
 Combine them with proper personal hygiene, and G-d willing, you’ll stay healthy all year long.
 Meet the all-star spices:

-#2, Ginger – India tradition and literature cites ginger as a prime immune booster.
-Ginger boasts phytochemical properties that haven’t even been discovered yet among the 60+ trace minerals, 30+ amino acids and more than 500 enzymes and coenzymes all working together to calm reactivity, fight bacteria and parasites, relieve migraine headaches, stimulate B12 production (critical for vegans!), fight colds and flu, relax the throat and flush the muscles of the excess lactic acid the creates soreness after a tough workout.
+India tradition and literature cites ginger as a prime immune booster.
+Ginger boasts phytochemical properties that exceed 60+ trace minerals, 30+ amino acids and more than 500 enzymes and coenzymes.
+They all work together to calm reactivity, fight bacteria and parasites.
+They also relieve migraine headaches, stimulate B12 production (critical for vegans!), fight colds and flu, relax the throat and flush the muscles of the excess lactic acid the creates soreness after a tough workout.
 If you wonder why the Chinese or Indian dish you tried to cook doesn’t taste authentic, it’s because you forgot the ginger!

-#3, Turmeric – It is one of the most powerful India-originated spices with over 300 nutrients including calcium, fiber, iron, and zinc.
+This is one of the most powerful India-originated spices with over 300 nutrients including calcium, fiber, iron, and zinc.
 Turmeric has cogent anti-inflammatory properties that boost immunity.
-It also contains anti-viral, anti-fungal and anti-bacterial properties that further help strengthen the body’s immune function.
-In Israel, we have the fresh root in the winter and spring, which is loaded with xanthophyll and beta-carotene, a cogent antioxidant and loaded with Vitamins A and C. A salad or dish with a starting lineup of ingredients that includes fresh garlic, fresh ginger and chopped turmeric root is a strong defense against disease, aging and infertility.
+It also contains anti-viral, anti-fungal and anti-bacterial properties.
+These further help strengthen the body’s immune function.
+In Israel, we have the fresh turmeric root in the winter and spring.
+It’s loaded with xanthophyll and beta-carotene, a cogent antioxidant and loaded with Vitamins A and C. A salad or dish with a starting lineup of ingredients that includes fresh garlic, fresh ginger and chopped turmeric root is a strong defense against disease, aging and infertility.
+It’s great for your respiratory system too.
 Where you can’t get fresh, opt for organic dried.

-#4, Hot Peppers – contain capsaicin, an amazing phytochemical that helped prevent spoilage in warm climates before the invention of refrigeration.
-Capsaicin’s anti-microbial properties inhibit as much as 75% of bacteria growth, making hot peppers a mighty protector against infection.
+These little hotties contain capsaicin, an amazing phytochemical that helped prevent spoilage in warm climates before the invention of refrigeration.
+Capsaicin’s anti-microbial properties inhibit as much as 75% of bacteria growth.
+This makes hot peppers a mighty protector against infection.
 They benefit the digestive tract by reducing the acidity that causes ulcers.
 They also help produce saliva and stimulates gastric juices aiding digestion.
 Hold on – we’re not finished yet.
 Hot peppers lower LDL cholesterol, increase blood flow, mitigate migraines and promote heart health.
 They increase metabolism and promote weight loss.
 They’re great for the skin, fight cancer cells and prevent colds and allergies.
-They are also a wonderful aphrodysiac and known here in to Middle East to enhance fertility well past middle age.
+They are also a wonderful fertility enhancer that’s effective well past middle age.

-#5, Cinnamon – one of the important components of cinnamon – Cinnamaldehyde – fights respiratory tract infections caused by fungi.
-This beautifully aromatic spice, which together with turmeric are two of the eleven spices that make up the ritual incense (ketoret) mentioned in the Torah, is a rich source of antioxidants which helps in giving a major boost to your immunity system.
-It also lowers blood sugar levels and lowers one’s chances of suffering from heart disease, including high LDL cholesterol and hypertension.
+One of the important components of cinnamon – Cinnamaldehyde – fights respiratory tract infections caused by fungi.
+This beautifully aromatic spice, which together with turmeric are two of the eleven spices that make up the ritual incense ketoret mentioned in the Torah.
+Cinnamon not only tastes great, it’s a rich source of antioxidants.
+It also helps in giving a major boost to your immune system.
+What’s more, it lowers blood sugar levels and lowers one’s chances of suffering from heart disease, including high LDL cholesterol and hypertension.